VERITAS-Observatory/V2DL3/README.md

 ## Aim

 This repository is for the code that will be used to convert VERITAS data into DL3 format.
-Initially was developed for point-like IRFs (as included in the joint-Crab paper), full-enclosure IRFs are now possible as well.
+It can be used to convert point-like IRFs (as included in the joint-Crab paper), as well as full-enclosure IRFs.

 The project follows the most recent DL3 format definition from the [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).